kinnith246/Project-1---Group-3/README.md

 - Kenneth Le

 Introduction
-With the introduction of fitness apps and gadget,
+With the introduction of fitness apps and gadget, Fitbit trackers are ubiquitous in society today, tracking sensitive information such as age gender and geolocation which in the wrong hands can be used maliciously.
+Need to ensure to seek de-identified user data responsibly and carefully.

 Objectives:
 Data Cleaning and Preparation